IanTeda/old.hugo.ianteda.com/content/blog/2016-07-01-the-turtle-mindset.md

 slug: the-turtle-mindset
 ---

-> "Turtles carry their homes on their backs."
-Running her finger over the tattoo, she tells him what her dad told her: "They're exposed and hidden at the same time.
-They're a symbol of strength and perseverance."
+{{< blockquote quote="Turtles carry their homes on their backs.
+Running her finger over the tattoo, she tells him what her dad told her: They're exposed and hidden at the same time.
+They're a symbol of strength and perseverance." author="Christina Baker Kline">}}
-> <cite> -- Christina Baker Kline</cite>

 In the Aesop's Fables "[The Tortoise and the Hare](https://en.wikipedia.org/wiki/The_Tortoise_and_the_Hare)", the turtle wins the race not by aiming for big (fast) wins, instead he stays on his path with a single minded focus.
 Soon overtaking the hare, one little win at a time.